Book Binding Services

 Likewise, calf and deer skins were used to make parchments, which were treated in alkaline and then written on with ink.

-But the books, as we would recognise them, were first produced in Germany in 1454 by a man called Johannes Gutenburg, who started printing actual books on paper or vellum.
+But the books, as we would recognise them, were first produced in Germany in 1454 by a man called Johannes Gutenburg, who started book printing on paper or vellum.

 Beautiful painstaking book bindings can therefore be found on leather-bound manuscripts, early printed books, and historical documents.